JayDo96/Gemcraft/README.txt

 Corundum - spawns in the overworld among the bedrock layer Netherstar - From vanilla game
 Dragonstone - drops from the enderdragon
-Soulstone- WIP
-Hellstone- WIP
-voidstone- WIP
-Prismarine- WIP
+Soulstone- Rare spawn in Tuff
+Hellstone- Rare spawn in Blackstone voidstone- Rare spawn in the end
+Prismarine- Drops from Ocean Monument boss